ComputerVisionFans/CellNetUML/README.md

     <img src="https://github.com/Johnny-liqiang/CellNetUML/blob/master/trainsfer%20learning%20on%20Non-ceribriform/after%20%20finetuning/afterfinetuning.JPG">
 </center>

-Now our software on nash// cloud as well, and surport pretrained weight further training, and all the prediction lsg file you can check here: [lsg file for you to check](https://github.com/Johnny-liqiang/CellNetUML/tree/master/trainsfer%20learning%20on%20Non-ceribriform)
+Now our software upload on nash cloud as well, and support pretrained_weight further training, and all the prediction lsg files you can check here: [lsg file for you to check](https://github.com/Johnny-liqiang/CellNetUML/tree/master/trainsfer%20learning%20on%20Non-ceribriform)

 ## How to train with your data